artemida96/bookstore/README.md

    ng serve

+## Running the Application

-5. To run tests for the Bookstore application, execute the following command:
+1. To run tests for the Bookstore application, execute the following command:

    ng test